 Access control lists (ACLs) ensure that only authorized users can access specific resources while blocking any unwarranted attempts to reach network resources.
 ACLs are used to provide traffic flow control, restrict contents, decide which types of traffic are forwarded or blocked, and provide security for the network.
-The switch supports a total of 100 ACLs, which can be a combination of MAC ACLs, basic IPv4 ACLs, extended IPv4 ACLs, and IPv6 ACLs.
+The switch supports a total of 100 ACLs, which can be a combination of MAC ACLS, basic or extended IPv4 ACLs, and IPv6 ACLs.